 In its 150-year history, the future of Terrace Hill has been in serious doubt twice.
 The first instance was after Allen’s bankruptcy in 1875; initially, it seemed that Allen might lose the home.
 The second instance was after Grover Hubbell’s death in 1956.
-With a caretaker living in the basement, the Hubbell Trust managed the property for the next 15 years, paying for insurance, taxes and maintenance.
+With a caretaker living in the basement, the Hubbell Trust managed the property for the next 15 years, paying for insurance, taxes, and maintenance.
 In 1957, the possibility of the state acquiring Terrace Hill emerged.
 However, the Hubbell Trust barred selling the house, and, at the time, the state did not have a distinct purpose for Terrace Hill.

 Iowa’s History of Providing a Residence for Iowa’s Governors

 No official state residence was provided for Iowa’s governors from 1846 to 1947, except from 1917 to 1921 when a home at 1027 Des Moines Street was provided for Governor Harding.
 In 1947, the Georgian Colonial home at 2900 Grand Avenue was purchased as the governor’s residence for $27,200.
-Former governors that lived at 2900 Grand Avenue with their families include: Leo Hoegh, Herschel Loveless, Norman Erbe, Howard Hughes, and Robert Ray.
+Former governors that lived at 2900 Grand Avenue with their families include: Leo Hoegh, Herschel Loveless, Norman Erbe, Harold Hughes, and Robert Ray.
 By 1970, a more spacious home was required for the governor’s residence, and interest in Terrace Hill reemerged.

 The Process of Making Terrace Hill the Governor’s Residence

 By modifying the Hubbell Trust, the Hubbell family was able to reach an agreement with the State of Iowa to donate the Terrace Hill property.
-Once accomplished in 1971, the Iowa legislature agreed to accept the Hubbell family’s generous gift.
+Once accomplished in 1971, the Iowa Legislature agreed to accept the Hubbell family’s generous gift.